An AI assistant that runs your Airbnb the way a co-host would

 - AI Travel Planner — Describe the trip in a sentence and get a day-by-day itinerary — destinations researched, reviews compared, every booking already on your calendar.

-- AI Wedding Planner — Stop drowning in vendor threads: it chases the quotes, manages the guest list, builds the timeline, and keeps the day on track — so you can enjoy it.
+- AI Wedding Planner — Chases the vendor quotes, manages the guest list, builds the timeline, and keeps the day on track — so you can actually enjoy it.

 - AI Virtual Assistant for Coaches — Everything between sessions, handled: it books the calls, follows up with the ones who went quiet, and keeps your client notes straight.